Steve Carlton: St. Louis Cardinals (1965–1971)

 Following another salary dispute, Cardinals owner Gussie Busch ordered Carlton traded.
 The Cardinals were offering $55,000 and Carlton wanted $10,000 more.
 He was traded to the Philadelphia Phillies on February 26, 1972, just before the 1972 season for pitcher Rick Wise.
 The trade is now considered one of the most lopsided deals in baseball history.
 However, at the time, the trade appeared to make sense from the Cardinals' perspective.
 Carlton had won 77 games to Wise's 75, and both were considered among the game's best pitchers.
-Tim McCarver, who had caught for Carlton in St. Louis and for Wise in Philadelphia (and who would later become Carlton's personal catcher again with the Phillies), described the trade at the time as "a real good one for a real good one."
+Tim McCarver, who had caught for Carlton in St. Louis and for Wise in Philadelphia (and who would later become Carlton's personal catcher again with the Phillies), described the trade at the time as "a real good one for a real good one".
 He felt Carlton had more raw talent, but Wise had better command on the mound.
-While Wise pitched in the majors for another 11 years (he pitched two seasons with the Cardinals before being traded to Boston), he only won 188 career games, a third of Carlton's total.
+While Wise pitched in the majors for another 11 years (he pitched two seasons with the Cardinals before being traded to Boston), he only won 188 career games compared to Carlton's 329.
 Partly because of this, the trade is considered one of the worst trades in Cardinals history, and one of the most lopsided trades in all of baseball history.

 Carlton was 77–62 with a 3.10 ERA in 190 games and 172 starts with the Cardinals over parts of seven seasons, with 66 complete games and 16 shutouts.
 He was selected to the NL All-Star team in 1968, 1969 and 1971.